hwgilbert16/scholarsome/apps/docs/docs/usage/creating-sets.md

 ## Creating manually

-The most common way to create a set is the manually, where each card is typed in by hand.
+The most common way to create a set is manually, where each card is typed in.

 To create a set manually, click the purple button in the navigation bar that says "Create", and then click "Study set."
 This will take you to the set creation page.